mrrogercampbell/js-constructors-teach-back/studentLessonPlan.md

 1. Introduce themselves.
 2. Give an overview of what topics will be covered and why.
 3. Review at a high level the two activities you will be completing.
+4. Talk through and review basic JavaScript object syntax
-4. Guide the class through each activity
+5. Guide the class through each activity

 ## Who Am I
 Roger Campbell II is a Software Engineer.
 He has trained over 1,000 students in the latest software technologies such as JavaScript, React, Python, Django, C#, Blockchain technologies, and much more.
 With a background of 10+ years in Information Technology, Roger has worked in multiple fields as a technologist.
 From venture capital funding, commercial real estate funding, health care data management, retail, and even continuing education, Roger’s main takeaway from his time in tech is that “you will never know more than you do not” and with that in mind he founded GemStack.